A Guide to OPCF 16 & OPCF 17

 • You might land higher premiums compared to your previous policy.

 You might have to choose a new car insurance company if you cancel your policy.
-Check our guide to switching Ontario car insurers for more information to do so.
+Check our guide to switching Ontario car insurers for more information on how to do so.

 Congratulations!
 You made it to the end!